 In December 2020, DAZN sold Sporting News to PAX Holdings.

-In 2020, TPG's Integrated Media Company (IMC) acquired a majority stake in the leading football portal Goal, in which DAZN owns a significant minority stake.
+In 2020, TPG's Integrated Media Company (IMC) acquired a majority stake in the football portal Goal, with DAZN retaining a significant minority stake.

 Just before the start of the 2020 season, DAZN cancelled MLB-related programming due to financial stresses caused by the COVID-19 pandemic.